Redislabs-Solution-Architects/redis-enterprise-cloud-gcp/gke/access-via-asm-non-tls/README.md

-# Accessing a Redis Enterprise database from outside a GKE cluster (Through Anthos Service Mesh Ingress )
+# Accessing a non-TLS Redis Enterprise database from outside a GKE cluster (Through Anthos Service Mesh Ingress)

 ## High Level Workflow
 The following is the high level workflow which you will follow: